Causal Inference with Groupwise Matching: Inference for Synthetic Control with Differencing

 are i.i.d.\ across $i \in N$, whereas in the repeated cross-sections setting, we assume that $(Y_{i,t},G_{i,t})$ are i.i.d.\ across $i \in N_t$ and independent across $t \in \mathcal{T}$.

 For estimation and inference, we fix within-group differencing $\lambda \in \Delta_{|\mathcal{T}_0|-1}$ and assume that we are under SMC at $\lambda$ so that we have

-for all $t \in \mathcal{T}$, for some $w \in \Delta_{K-1}$.\footnote{Note that SCD extrapolates the weight obtained from the pre-treatment matching to the post-treatment periods.
+for all $t \in \mathcal{T}$, for some $w \in \Delta_{K-1}$.
+Thus, SCD recovers this weight using (\ref{w^*}).\footnote{Note that SCD extrapolates the weight obtained from the pre-treatment matching to the post-treatment periods.
 It appears strange that the weight that did not give a perfect pre-treatment matching now achieves a perfect post-treatment matching.
 Hence, we assume that the weight gives a perfect matching on both pre- and post-treatment periods, i.e., SMC at $\lambda$.}